jaredar1232/FEC-Service-Stacey/README.md

 ## Usage

 > This is the reviews module for my teams nike mock up and should be added to the Services folder in the proxy.
-For proper pathing this folder should be named "FEC-Service-Jared"
+For proper pathing this folder should be named "FEC-Service-Stacey"

 ## Requirements